zabrisk3/Measurement-Conversion-Android-Application/README.md

 # MeasurementConversionApplication

-This is an android application that converts between various units of Temperature, Length, Weight, or Volume.
+This is an Android application that converts between various units of Temperature, Length, Weight, or Volume.
 It was built and run in Xamarin Studio.